top of page

 This recipe intrigued me, so I had to try it!

 First, I wanted to try the raw sambal.
-Usually sambals are cooked and this one is raw.
-The sambal marinated over the day and the flavors came together yielding a wonderfully fruity and delicate sambal.
+Usually, sambals are cooked, but this one is raw.
+The sambal marinated over the day, and the flavors came together, yielding a wonderfully fruity and delicate sambal.

 I was also curious about grilled leeks.
-I have used sauteed leeks frequently in soups, stews and pastas, but never grilled them.
+I have used sauteed leeks frequently in soups, stews and pastas but never grilled them.
 For good measure, I also threw in some fennel that I know is delicious when grilled.
-The leeks are delicious, a touch sweet and lightly flavored of mild onions.
+The leeks are delicious, a touch sweet and lightly flavoured with mild onions.
 However, I learned that you need very tender leeks, baby leeks, as they tend to be a touch stringy.

-These grilled vegetables with the sambal are delicious, they are perfect as an accompaniment for grilled meats and the Malaysian-style chicken satay with peanut sauce.
+These grilled vegetables with the sambal are delicious; they are perfect as an accompaniment to grilled meats and the Malaysian-style chicken satay with peanut sauce.

 This cookbooks is working out well for me, I plan to go back to often.